Monday, January 26, 2015

 We stopped at Burger King for lunch.

-After lunch, we stopped and walked along the Ocean and gulf.
+After lunch, we stopped and walked along the Ocean and the Gulf.

 My sister's house was along the waterfront, 10 feet from the inlet.

-In this area, boats were docked, and you could fish and swim.
+In this area, boats were docked, allowing visitors to fish and swim.

 My sister cooked a seafood dinner, and we walked down to the beach after dinner.